christopherphan/brightspace-scripts/webassign_grades_to_brightspace/README.md

 * Key field: "Both"
 * User details: All three checked (last name, first name, and email)
-* A "WebAssignID" field with their
+* A "WebAssignUsername" field with their WebAssign username

 Second is the WebAssign grade export, exported in ``xls`` format.
 Note that WebAssign actually exports as a tab-delimited CSV file!